heptarch/heptarch.github.io/drafts/demon.md

 <i>Tilleadh.
 I will see the stars again.</i>
 </div>

-And at the speed of thought, once-Ellen moves through the earth and water, the ash of plenum, towards a sky full of unfamiliar suns and welcoming in its infinitude.
+And at the speed of thought, once-Ellen moves through earth and water, the ash of plenum, towards a sky full of unfamiliar suns and welcoming in its infinitude.